FindHotel/S3D/README.md

 # S3D

-Loads JSON files from AWS S3 and inserts them to a DynamoDB as a key-value store.
+Loads ndjson files from AWS S3 and inserts them to a DynamoDB as a key-value store.

 ## Input
 ndjson files under an s3 bucket and prefix.
 Each line has a JSON object containing 2 required keys (key, value) and one optional key (expires).